Anna Torv: Career

 In 2003, Torv played the role of Ophelia with the Bell Shakespeare Company in John Bell's production of Hamlet.
 In 2004, she joined the cast of Australia's acclaimed television drama The Secret Life of Us, playing Nikki Martel.

 In 2005, Torv recorded a series of audio books for Scholastic Australia's Solo Collection, including the titles Little Fingers, Jack's Owl, Spike, and Maddy in the Middle, and later did voice work and performance capture for the role of Nariko in the 2007 video game Heavenly Sword.

 She then appeared in the BBC series Mistresses in 2008.
 From 2008 to 2013, Torv played Agent Olivia Dunham in the American television series Fringe.
 She received an Australians in Film Breakthrough award in 2009.
 She has been nominated five times for the Saturn Award for Best Television Actress from 2009 to 2013, winning a total of four times.
 Torv appeared as Virginia Grey on HBO's mini-series The Pacific and later starred in a CollegeHumor Original video as a tyrannical traffic cop.
 In 2014, Torv reprised her role as Nariko in the film adaptation of Heavenly Sword.

 In March 2016, Torv was cast in the role of Dr. Wendy Carr, an FBI consultant, in the Netflix drama Mindhunter.

 In July 2021, Torv was cast in the role of Tess in the HBO post-apocalyptic series The Last of Us.
 The show premiered in January 2023; despite being a guest role, Torv's performance was seen as an early highlight, with Bernard Boo of Den of Geek writing: "With just about an episode and a half, the terrific Anna Torv leaves an indelible impression as Joel's no-nonsense ride-or-die Tess before literally exiting the series with a bang [...]".
 For the series, she was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, marking her first ever Emmy nomination.

 Torv played newsreader Helen Norville in the ABC series The Newsreader, released in August 2021, which was set in an Australian TV newsroom in the mid-1980s.
 The series returned for a second season in November 2023.
-Torv won the AACTA Award for Best Lead Actress in a Drama Series twice for her performance as Norville, once for each season.
+Torv won the AACTA Award for Best Lead Actress in a Drama Series three times for her performance as Norville, once for each season.
 For the first season, she won the 2022 Logie Award for Most Outstanding Actress, and the series also won the Logie Award for Most Outstanding Drama Series.
 She was nominated for a second Logie for the second season.

 In 2021, Torv also appeared in the television series Fires, produced by the ABC Television network, about the 2019–20 Australian bushfire season, in which megafires devastated Australia.

-In October 2024, Torv appeared in the Neflix series Territory.
+In October 2024, Torv appeared in the Netflix series Territory.

-On 20 November 2025, Torv was named as lead in new ABC series Dustfall.
+On 20 November 2025, Torv was named a lead in the new ABC series Dustfall.